mozilla-iam/dino-park-front-end/README.md

 ## App-wide patterns

+### Apollo/GraphQL

+To transfer profile data between front-end components and the back-end, we use Apollo, a client for GraphQL transactions.

+The **client** is defined in `main.js`, the queries are in the `queries` folder and the components that trigger Apollo to get (‘query’) and change (‘mutate’) data can be anywhere in the application.

+We use the `<ApolloQuery>` and `<ApolloMutation>` components for querying and mutating.
+They contain a `<template>` with ` slot-scope` that has the data and error information in it.
+Within that template, data can be used as usual.

 ### Modal overlay

 We use the `<Modal>` component to describe the contents and behaviour of modal overlays.